 Though this conversation does talk briefly about how finding space for Sabbath rest can be particularly hard for missionaries, the episode primarily is a deep dive into the value of Sabbath for all of God’s followers, no matter where they live or what they do for a living.
 Our Christmas season was incredibly busy, with a move and a car accident and a new job added to the typical extra to-dos that come with the holidays.
 As the New Year approaches, I appreciated this inspiration to develop a Sabbath heart that trusts God to run his universe — and the practical tips for cultivating this spiritual practice.

 Be disciples.
 Make disciples.
 Let’s do both, together.

 - Our internship programs include both practical outreach and personal growth through discipling relationships.
-We offer discipleship-focused internships in China, Japan, Ukraine, Southeast Asia, Croatia, Spain, Macedonia and New York City.
+We offer discipleship-focused internships in East Asia, Japan, Ukraine, Southeast Asia, Croatia, Spain, Macedonia and New York City.
 Find one that suits your interests.